J-Hoplin/Puppeteer-Pool/Readme.md

   <img src="./diagram/diagram.png" alt="Image description">
 </p>

-## Issue Handling in server runtime
+## Bootstrap issue handling in server runtime

 Some servers may have trouble with puppeteer.
 Follow this step to resolve related issues.